New Patients (479) 323-3011

 Missing Teeth FAQs

-Learn more about missing teeth with answers to these common questions:
+Learn more about missing teeth in Rogers, AR, with answers to these common questions:

 Can gum disease cause tooth loss?

-Yes, and as a matter of fact, gum disease that is left untreated is the number one cause of tooth loss.
+Yes, untreated gum disease is the number one cause of tooth loss.
 Your gums are responsible for helping your teeth remain in place and acting as a barrier from harmful bacteria.
-If you develop gum disease, this will cause your gums to break down and pull away from your teeth.
+If you develop gum disease, your gums will break down and pull away from your teeth.

-Harmful bacteria will cause infections affecting the soft tissue and underlying bone.
+Harmful bacteria also cause infections that affect the soft tissue and underlying bone.
 Eventually, your teeth will loosen and may fall out or require extraction.

 Should I replace a row of missing teeth with dentures or dental implants?

-The most natural and durable way to replace an entire row of missing teeth is with denture implants.
-Utilizing dental implants to secure the denture will make it more durable and function almost as well as natural teeth.
+Implant-supported dentures are the most natural and durable way to replace a row of missing teeth.
+Using dental implants to secure the denture will make it more durable and function almost as well as natural teeth.

 This will allow you to eat a greater variety of food.
 It will also eliminate the possibility of the denture falling out or shifting while you talk.
-Dental implants will also help preserve your jaw bone.
+Dental implants will help preserve your jawbone so you can restore mouth function.

 What happens if I avoid replacing my missing teeth?

 Missing teeth are not good for your health.
-Any void along the jaw will cause other teeth to shift out of place and cause bite problems.
-Biting and chewing certain foods, including many healthy foods, will become impossible.
+A missing tooth can cause other teeth to shift out of place, causing bite problems.
+Additionally, missing teeth make it hard to bite and chew certain foods, including many healthy foods.

 Restore Your Lost Teeth